-Pursuant to Council's recommendations to the Minister in 2021, three Deputy Judges and one Justice of the Peace were appointed, and two Deputy Judges were reappointed.
+Pursuant to Council's recommendations to the Minister in 2024, one Territorial Court judge was appointed, two Deputy Judges were appointed, and three Deputy Judges were re-appointed.
+There were no Justices of the Peace appointed.

-One Council appointment term expired and was renewed, and one Council appointment expired without a renewal and remains vacant.
+One Council appointment was made, one Council appointment term expired and was renewed, and two Council appointments resigned before expiry.